G. S. Sareen: The estate

-The team

-Celia Welch is recognized as one of the world's finest winemakers.
-She grew up in Oregon and first learned about wine from her father, a home winemaker and collector.
-She graduated from UC Davis with a degree in Enology and honed her skills in the Pacific Northwest, New Zealand and Australia before settling in Napa Valley.
-Rewa Vineyards represents a significant project from perhaps the best terroir in the budding Coombsville AVA.

-Mike Wolf is a viticulturist who was raised just outside New York City and graduated from Alfred University with a bachelor's degree in history.
-He was first exposed to agriculture after moving to Ukiah in 1972 to help a friend manage his family farm.
-He moved to Napa Valley to supervise a large agricultural development in Pope Valley and then accepted a prestigious role with Beckstoffer Vineyards to manage their heralded vineyards, totalling over 500 acres.
-It was there that he became well respected by the valley's top winemakers, laying the groundwork for the launch of Mike Wolf Vineyard Management in 1997.
-Today, he farms 800 acres for premium wine companies in Napa Valley.

 Awards and recognition

 Throughout his career as the founding President and CEO of Omni United, Sareen has received many awards and recognitions.
-Most recently he was felicitated by the Honourable Chief Minister of Madhya Pradesh, India, Mr. Chouhan Shivraj on behalf of the state Government for having done pioneering work in his professional field, his achievements and for his contribution to global economy.
-He is the recipient of the 2017, 2016 and 2015 Singapore Enterprise 50 awards, the 2015 Ethical Corporation's Sixth Annual Responsible Business Awards, 2013 Distinguished Business Leader Award, and the 2013 DBS Insignia Spirit of Vision Prestige Award.
+In 2018, he was felicitated by the Honourable Chief Minister of Madhya Pradesh, India, Mr. Chouhan Shivraj on behalf of the state Government for having done pioneering work in his professional field, his achievements and for his contribution to global economy.
+He is the recipient of the 2017, 2016 and 2015 Singapore Enterprise 50 awards, the 2015 Ethical Corporation's Sixth Annual Responsible Business Awards, the 2013 Distinguished Business Leader Award, and the 2013 DBS Insignia Spirit of Vision Prestige Award.
 In 2012, he was named to Fortune Magazine's 2012 list of "Asia's Hottest People in Business".
 In 2014, he was featured in "The Peak" magazine's anniversary publication as one of 30 men and women documenting their success stories - the "30/30 – The Game Changers".